MVSTEJA/SP_spacex_launches/README.md

 Mobile score :

-(Note:- Accesibility is a bit affected both on mobile and desktop, due to wrong order of headings used, I gave importance to design her, that's the cause.)
+(Note:- Accesibility is a bit affected both on mobile and desktop, due to wrong order of headings used, I gave importance to design here, that's the cause.)

 ![mobile score](/lighthouse-images/mobile-score.png)